Why Choose a GAPS Practitioner?

 Digestive Disorders

 The GAPS diet is the ultimate nutritional intervention to manage and correct digestive issues.
 It promotes gut health through easily digestible, non-inflammatory, nutrient-dense foods.
-Digestive problems are commonly attributed to dysbiosis (gut flora imbalance), which can result in chronic constipation, diarrhoea, irritable bowel syndrome, small intestinal bacterial overgrowth, hypochlorhydria, inflammatory bowel disease, colitis, GERD, and diverticulitis.
+Digestive problems are commonly attributed to dysbiosis (gut flora imbalance), which can result in chronic constipation, diarrhoea, irritable bowel syndrome, MCAS, small intestinal bacterial overgrowth, hypochlorhydria, inflammatory bowel disease, colitis, GERD, and diverticulitis.

 Endocrine Abnormalities